-If you love camping and are reasonably self-sufficient, your options are far greater and you can afford to let each day play out as you go—stopping in bad weather if you wish and walking as far or as little as you like.
+If you love camping and are happy to travel lightly and simply, you have the gift of letting each day play out as you go—stopping in bad weather if you wish and walking as far or as little as you like.

 If you are more like me and like to stop at every ancient chapel; climb every medieval tower, looking out through observation slits and imagining invading armies charging up the hill…you may want to plan an itinerary which includes a mixture of long and short walking days and lazy afternoons for relaxing or exploring.